WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Working_with_Sensors/Sensor_Service/index.md

 subtitle: Reduce sensor thread usage by isolating reads to a the shared SensorService.
 ---

 While developing code to read sensors asyncronously in C#, it can be very easy to create a large number of threads because of how simple async Task-based code is to write.
 On low-resource platforms like Meadow, too many threads can cause excessive CPU cycles as it switches between contexts.
+You can also exceed the number of available threads on these low-resource platforms.
 To help with this, Meadow provides the `SensorService` to help avoid this when you are regularly reading for several sensors every second or more.

 ## What does SensorService provide?